Vaccinations

 Vaccinations for adults

-If you're over 65, or under 65 with a long term condition such as diabetes or asthma.
-Or if you're pregnant, you should think about:
+If you're over 65, or under 65 with a long-term condition, you should think about:

-If you're not sure whether you or your child have had all your routine vaccinations.
-Ask your GP or practice nurse to find out for you.
+If you're not sure whether you or your child have had all your routine vaccinations, ask your GP or practice nurse to find out for you.
+If your child (aged 3 years and 10 months) has missed their vaccinations, you can contact the Barnsley School Aged Immunisation team to arrange a vaccination appointment (home visits are offered).